shivani2293/Resume-info-Service/README.md

 Steps to run this project

-1) Start with cloning
+1) Start with cloning the repo
    ```
-   git clone git@github.com:shivani2293/Resume-info-Service.git in your terminal.
+   git clone git@github.com:shivani2293/Resume-info-Service.git
    ```
-2) Now cd inside project and then run
+2) Now cd inside project and then run the following (assuming you have node installed)-
    ```
+   npm install
    npm start
    ```